December 31, 2019

 - The first Disney animated film I can remember seeing in theatres was The Fox and the Hound.

 - My family made our only trip to Disney World during my childhood in the summer of 1982.
 I don’t really remember any of it, but the couple of memories I do have left an impact.
 I held on to several of the souvenirs from that trip for years — including a much loved 10th Anniversary poster I still have.
-(Be sure to read until the end of this piece for a cool recreation of this first trip I was able to make years later!)

 - We didn’t get cable until I was in my teens, but I remember long coveting The Disney Channel — including my favorite show at the time, DTV!